jrihon/puckers/README.md

 # Method 2 : Add PATH to ~/.bashrc
 export PATH="$PATH:path/to/torsions/target/release/torsions"

-# Method 3 : alias the binary.
+# Method 3 : alias the binary in your ~/.bashrc .
 Probably the safest option
 alias torsions="path/to/torsions/target/release/torsions"
 ```